-THE FUND WILL SUPPORT COMMUNITY NEEDS AS A DIRECT RESULT OF THE CORONAVIRUS PANDEMIC.
+THE FUND SUPPORTed COMMUNITY NEEDS AS A DIRECT RESULT OF THE CORONAVIRUS PANDEMIC.

-The Minnesota Disaster Recovery Fund (MDRF) for coronavirus funds both short and long-term needs that arise within communities as a direct result of the coronavirus pandemic.
-Fund contributions will be directed to local community foundations, Minnesota Initiative Foundations and intermediaries.
-Funds will then be distributed by the community foundations or intermediaries.
+The Minnesota Disaster Recovery Fund (MDRF) for coronavirus funded both short- and long-term needs that arose within communities as a direct result of the coronavirus pandemic.
+Fund contributions were directed to local community foundations, Minnesota Initiative Foundations and intermediaries.
+Funds were then distributed by the community foundations or intermediaries.

 Quick Facts About the Fund

-Funds will be distributed by community foundations, Minnesota Initiative Foundations or intermediaries for needs that arise for individuals and families due to the impact of coronavirus.
-This may include nonprofits that are seeing increased demand for services or are struggling due to social distancing recommendations; and small businesses that have interrupted operations.
+Funds were distributed by community foundations, Minnesota Initiative Foundations or intermediaries for needs that arose for individuals and families due to the impact of coronavirus.
+This may have included nonprofits seeing increased demand for services or struggling due to social distancing recommendations; and small businesses that have interrupted operations.

-- 100% of fund contributions will be distributed to grantmaking organizations for disaster recovery efforts in the state of Minnesota
+- 100% of fund contributions were distributed to grantmaking organizations for disaster recovery efforts in the state of Minnesota

 - Any remaining MDRF funds will be dedicated to recovery efforts for future disasters in Minnesota, after all coronavirus needs are met

-- No fees will be taken by either the Saint Paul & Minnesota Foundation nor the Minnesota Council on Foundations for this work
+- No fees were taken by either the Saint Paul & Minnesota Foundation nor the Minnesota Council on Foundations for this work

-- Funds will go directly to community foundations, Minnesota Initiative Foundations or other intermediaries that have an existing grant-making process in place
+- Funds went directly to community foundations, Minnesota Initiative Foundations or other intermediaries that have an existing grant-making process in place

 “ In times of need, the generosity of Minnesotans can be counted on to support community-led solutions for those who are vulnerable and at-risk in our state.
 As Minnesotans face risks associated with the coronavirus, that generosity will again be deployed through the Minnesota Disaster Recovery Fund.”